 Use the THRIVE SESSIONS individually or as a team.

-Watch the video independently or as a team for an expert introduction to the topic.
-Next, use the workbook for an in-depth look at the topic including examples and case studies relavent to the veterinary field.
+Watch the video for a high-level introduction on the topic from an expert.
+Next, use the workbook for an in-depth look at the topic including practical examples for change and case studies relevant to the veterinary field.

 Championing Universal Design